CTFEDs/Global-Accessibility-Awareness-Day-2016/workshop-outline.md

 * Is accessibility easy or hard?
 * When is the best time to consider accessibility in a project?
 * Who do you know that would benefit from web sites being more accessible?
-* What accessiblity features would you benefit from?
+* What accessibility features would you benefit from?

 ## Opening activity (as people arrive)